-Describe the most recent (appropriate) photo you took with your phone: A scenic shot of Raleigh Street from my most recent bike ride.
+Describe the most recent (appropriate ☺) photo you took with your phone: Our new cat, Kiki!

 If you could have any talent or skill in the entire world, without needing to practice and money was no limitation, what would it be?
-To be ambidextrous.
-This would do wonders for my career as a dentist.
+K-Pop sensation.

 If you could eat only one meal (not just a single food) for the rest of your life, what would it be?
 Pasta with my dad’s pesto, a simple green salad the way my mom makes it, maybe some nice white beans on the side.
 A glass of wine.

 Tell us something about yourself that not many people know: If I told you that, how would I maintain my air of mystery?

 Obviously Pub Run has looked very different for the past year…